block-core/documentation/docs/decentralization/social-media/social-media-platforms.md

 **Data**

 Concepts surrounding _data_ on a decentralized social media network are complex and multi-dimensional.
 Data could be meta-data (list of followers/friends/blocks), messages, posts, images, videos, etc. But one idea that is universally accepted in the decentralized (Self-Sovereign) community is that a person owns their data.
 This means that each person has complete control of their data.
-But there is more to think about concerning Data on a decentralized network.
+But there is more to think about concerning data on a decentralized network.
 Such as storage which, again, is another complicated topic.
 And, once users put data on that server, can they be locked out or banned from that server?
 If so, this is also a consequence of centralization because users cannot take their data (which might include a list of their friends/followers) and move it to another platform.
 In other words, the data is not portable.

 For now, we can articulate these requirements: